 Owen Mir, lifelong supporter of the newspaper and the local arts, dies at age 77

-Spokesman Review Editor Rob Curley chats with a book club member Owen Mir during the Northwest Passages Book Club's Summer Stories: Summer Of '69 edition on Wednesday, Aug.
-14, 2019, at the Montvale Event Center in Spokane, Wash.
+Spokesman-Review Editor Rob Curley chats with book club member Owen Mir during the Northwest Passages Book Club’s Summer Stories: Summer of ’69 edition on Aug.
+14, 2019, at the Montvale Event Center in Spokane.
+Mir died July 28.
+He was 77.
 (Tyler Tjomsland/THE SPOKESMAN-REVIEW)

 “Owen was gregarious on a scale you’ve seldom seen,” Justin Bell said.
 Wherever he went, “it didn’t matter if it was the head of the corporation or the security guard in the back – Owen knew them on a first-name basis.”